List of capoeira techniques: Queda de rins

-Queda de Quatro
+Queda de quatro

 Literally fall of four.
 Simply fall backwards into a crab-walk position, often followed by scurrying backwards and away from the opponent.

-Queda de Tres
+Queda de três

 Falling back onto the wrists and one leg.
 The other leg is up because this position is often "forced" when the player is taken down from being supported on a single leg.
 For example: sweeping the base leg of armada leads the fallen player to, hopefully, end in this position.